google-marketing-solutions/vigenair/README.md

     * First, enter your GCP Project ID.
     * Then select whether you would like to deploy GCP components (defaults to `Yes`) and the UI (also defaults to `Yes`).
         * When deploying GCP components, you will be prompted to enter an optional [Cloud Function region](https://cloud.google.com/functions/docs/locations) (defaults to `us-central1`) and an optional [GCS location](https://cloud.google.com/storage/docs/locations) (defaults to `us`).
-        * When deploying GCP components, you'll be asked whether to use Terraform (defaults to `No`).
-If you select `Yes`, ensure [Terraform is installed](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli).
         * When deploying the UI, you will be asked if you are a Google Workspace user and if you want others in your Workspace domain to access your deployed web app (defaults to `No`).
 By default, the web app is only accessible by you, and that is controlled by the [web app access settings](https://developers.google.com/apps-script/manifest/web-app-api-executable#webapp) in the project's [manifest file](./ui/appsscript.json), which defaults to `MYSELF`.
 If you answer `Yes` here, this value will be changed to `DOMAIN` to allow other individuals within your organisation to access the web app without having to deploy it themselves.

 The `npm start` script will then proceed to perform the deployments you requested (GCP, UI, or both), where GCP is deployed first, followed by the UI.
 For GCP, the script will first create a bucket named <code>*<gcp_project_id>*-vigenair</code> (if it doesn't already exist), then enable all necessary Cloud APIs and set up the right access roles, before finally deploying the `vigenair` Cloud Function to your Cloud project.
 The script would then deploy the Angular UI web app to a new Apps Script project, outputting the URL of the web app at the end of the deployment process, which you can use to run the app.